Hello. My name is Miss Finch and as well as being a class teacher in Year 2, I am also Science Subject Leader.

-One of our responsibilities within this role is to oversee and guide how we teach and track pupil progress in science, one of the core subjects in the UK National Curriculum.
+One of my responsibilities within this role is to oversee and guide how we teach and track pupil progress in science, one of the core subjects in the UK National Curriculum.

 School Science Policy Aims